HexHive/OSTEP-slides/22-semaphores.md

 # Condition variables (CV)

+* A CV allows:
-* A CV allows a thread to wait for a condition
+    * A thread to wait for a condition
-    * Usually implemented as queues
     * Another thread signals the waiting thread

+* Implement CV using queues

 . . .